dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

-grey line between one "container" of information and other life forms. therefore: panpsychism. but the soul is in the information ascribed to one individual (or lifeforms) identity as it is distributed among other nearby (or faraway) lifeforms. however, the information that defines an individual is not completely contained within that biological entity. their true self are the disaggregated shards reflected through society. therefore, my self extends (via our
+grey line between one "container" of information and other life forms. therefore: panpsychism. but the soul is in the information ascribed to one individual (or lifeforms) identity as it is distributed among other nearby (or faraway) lifeforms.
+However, the information that defines an individual is not completely contained within that biological entity. their true self are the disaggregated shards reflected through society. therefore, my self extends (via our